BenchLabs/bench-technology-handbook/how-we-set-salaries.md

 - Team member does a self-assessment, rating themselves between 1-5 for each competency in their role
 - Their manager does the same assessment
 - They meet to talk about each competency, and negotiate the right score for that competency
-- We then use the average score to place them within the midpoint using a default open formula
+- We then use the average score to place them within the band using a default open formula

 This bullet list looks quite simple, but in reality these sessions are full of deeply honest conversations about growth.
-They remove the guesswork and ideally a significant amount of bias from the process.
+They remove the guesswork and ideally a significant amount of bias from the process of setting a salary.

 ### What if the market changes?